-Another critical new factor impacting U.S. imports does not relate to Ukraine's regulations but follows from wartime logistics.
-Due to the Russia-imposed blockade of Ukrainian Black Sea ports and closed airspace, the Ukraine-EU border has become the only crossing opportunity for imports.
-Consequently, all imports must transit or even change the mean of transportation in the EU.
-Imported products can only be delivered either by trucks or by rail.
-This imposes additional certification restrictions on imported products that must comply with EU transit regulations.
+Another critical, new factor impacting U.S. imports does not relate to Ukraine's regulations but wartime logistics.
+Due to the full-scale Russian invasion and closed airspace, the Ukraine-European Union (EU) border has become the only crossing opportunity for imports.
+Consequently, all imports must transit the EU.
+This imposes additional certification restrictions on imported products as they must comply with EU transit regulations.
 Ukraine was able to negotiate the removal of many EU transit restrictions for Ukrainian exports, but all import-associated restrictions remain in place.

 Ukraine remains one of the largest producers of grains, vegetable oils, legumes, and poultry meat.
-Although very efficient in bulk commodity production, before the war, Ukraine was a major importer of food and feed ingredients, planting seeds, processed food products, seafood, alcoholic beverages, fruit, wine, and high-quality meat products (both processed and raw).
-The import of agricultural products dropped by almost 20 percent in 2022 but is expected to recover somewhat in 2023.
+Although very efficient in bulk commodity production, before the full-scale invasion, Ukraine was a major importer of food ingredients, seeds, and processed food products.
+After a 20 percent drop in 2022, imports strongly rebounded in 2023 and continue to recover in 2024 despite Russian aggression.
+Ukraine's imports from the United States are quite diversified.
+Ukraine imports sunflower and vegetable seeds, fish and roe, edible nuts, animal feeds, beef, tobacco products, distilled spirits, and food ingredients.

 Ukraine has comparatively low import duties for agricultural and food products.
 However, market access for U.S. products is often complicated by technical barriers.
-Some of those technical barriers were introduced through Ukraine's ongoing work to "approximate" European Union (EU) regulations under the Deep and Comprehensive Free Trade Area Agreement (DCFTA).
-Despite these developments, many U.S. industries maintain rather broad market access to the Ukrainian market utilizing previously negotiated market access terms.
-These terms are expected to remain in place for the duration of Ukraine's EU legal approximation program.
-Competition with EU producers, which enjoy a free trade regime and negligible technical barriers to trade, is the largest trade obstacle.
+Some of those technical barriers were introduced through Ukraine's ongoing work to approximate EU regulations under the Deep and Comprehensive Free Trade Area Agreement (DCFTA) and EU accession negotiations that started in June 2024.
+In the short run, those modifications are not expected to create prohibitive trade barriers for U.S. products, but in the long run, market access for non-EU-approved U.S. exporters may become more complicated.